LLNL/popclass/README.md

 Example of popclass classifying a microlensing event with a range of different posterior distributions.
 Left panel shows a population simulation used to classify the event.
 Right panel shows the output lens classification from popclass which is calculated by combining the event posterior information with the simulation.

+## License

+popclass is distributed under the terms of the MIT license.
+All new contributions must be made under the MIT license.

+See Link to [license](https://github.com/LLNL/popclass/blob/main/LICENSE) and [NOTICE](https://github.com/LLNL/popclass/blob/main/NOTICE) for details.

+SPDX-License-Identifier: MIT

+LLNL-CODE-2000456